cruzerngz/MDP_STM32/README.md

 UART communication hard rules:
 - Only one char (command) sent at a time
 - Command has to be a valid ASCII character
-- Each sent char will be acknowledged with one of 3 replies
+- Each sent char will be acknowledged with one of 4 replies
 - Incorrect commands / improperly received commands will have to be sent again

 UART general communication/acknowledgement loop
 - Instruction sent from Pi to MCU
 - MCU sends partial ACK `char "."`
+- For commands that accept multi-number inputs, `char _` is sent instead of `char .`
 - Further instruction (if applicable) sent from Pi to MCU
 - MCU sends full ACK `char ";"` on complete instruction
 - MCU replies with error `char "?"` if an incorrect command is sent.
 Fallback to previous state.

-UART "state machine" replies
 | UART | Description |
 | --- | --- |
 | `.` | Partial ack, continue with next command |